linkerd/website/linkerd.io/content/2.16/tasks/books.md

 We know that the webapp component is getting 500s from the books component, but it would be great to narrow this down further and get per route metrics.
-To do this, we leverage the Gateway API and define a set of HTTPRoute resources, each attached to the `books` Service by specifying it as their `parent_ref`.
+To do this, we take advantage of the Gateway API and define a set of HTTPRoute resources, each attached to the `books` Service by specifying it as their `parent_ref`.

 ```bash
 kubectl apply -f - <<EOF